December 6, 2025 | 8:00 am - 4:00 pm

 Registration

-There is no onsite registration.
+The registration fee is $25, plus an optional lunch.
 At checkout, pay with a credit card or electronic check.
+There is no onsite registration; register online before arriving.
 (Registration Instructions.
 Council refund policy.)

 What to Bring